Artawower/org-mode-ast/README.md

 ## Also see
-- [Uniorg](https://github.com/rasendubi/uniorg) - another one ast for og mode.
+- [Uniorg](https://github.com/rasendubi/uniorg) - another one ast for org mode.